omarkhlifi1515/trinity/README.md

 trinity has everything you need to drive excellence within the company.
 It's a complete HRMS solution with over 13 different modules right from Employee Management, Onboarding, Leaves, to Payroll, Taxation, and more!

 ## Motivation
-When Frappe team started growing in terms of size, we needed an open-source HR and Payroll software.
+When the team started growing in terms of size, we needed an open-source HR and Payroll software.
 We didn't find any "true" open-source HR software out there and so decided to build one ourselves.
-Initially, it was a set of modules within ERPNext but version 14 onwards, as the modules became more mature, Frappe HR was created as a separate product.
+Initially, it was a set of modules within ERPNext but version 14 onwards, as the modules became more mature, Trinity HR was created as a separate product.

 ## Key Features